 2. Respect your body.

 It’s the only one you have.
 Take care of it and pamper yourself often.
-Live healthy and make exercise a lifestyle priority.
+Live healthily and make exercise a lifestyle priority.

 3. Respect your environment.